Ranjani94/Advanced_Deep_Learning/Assignment_1_Part_2/README.md

-# Source code for STAC: [A Simple Semi-Supervised Learning Framework for Object Detection](https://arxiv.org/pdf/2005.04757.pdf)
+# A Simple Semi-Supervised Learning Framework for Object Detection Reference:(https://arxiv.org/pdf/2005.04757.pdf)

 STAC is a simple yet effective SSL framework for visual object detection along with a data augmentation strategy.
 STAC deploys highly confident pseudo labels of